iconix/iconix.github.io/_posts/2018-07-21-bias-and-space.md

   - **1** #1 hit, **5** Top 10 hits, **12** total songs on [Billboard Hot 100](https://www.billboard.com/music/the-chainsmokers/chart-history/hot-100)
   - **97** tracks on HypeM (188,696 times loved by community)

 Billboard numbers are used here as an indictor of popularity, and The Chainsmokers and Lil Uzi Vert are fairly comparable.
 Yet The Chainsmokers have **2.3x more tracks listed** on HypeM (including remixes by other artists) than Lil Uzi Vert.
-This is a rather shallow analysis as many factors can influence HypeM chart performance -- but the **EDM-pop Chainsmokers do seem a bit over-represented on HypeM**.
+Granted, many factors can influence HypeM chart performance -- but the **EDM-pop Chainsmokers do seem a bit over-represented on HypeM**.

 Let's throw in another rap group: **Migos**.
 Better Billboard numbers, but they still underperform The Chainsmokers on HypeM: